Cardinal hospitalized with COVID, breathing with ventilator - NewsBreak

 Pope Francis reassigned Burke from the Vatican court in 2014 after he said the church was like a ship with no rudder.

+He also has joined a chorus of conservative and traditionalist criticism of Francis’ crackdown on the celebration of the old Latin Mass, decrying the “severity” of the pope’s decision and questioning his right to impose, saying he shared the “profound sorrow” of Catholics who felt Francis had unfairly attacked them.
+Burke celebrated a Tridentine Mass, as the old liturgy is also known, at a parish in Stamford, Connecticut, the very evening that the pope’s new restrictions were announced.

+The pope eventually placed him back on the court in 2017 but made him a member rather than its chief officer.

-Burke also criticized the University of Notre Dame, in 2009, over its plans to give then-President Barack Obama an honorary degree because Obama supports abortion.
-In March of this year, he criticized Pope Francis for issuing a decree limiting the Latin Mass at St. Peter's Basilica to two hours a day in the structure's grottos.
+Burke criticized the University of Notre Dame, in 2009, over its plans to give then-President Barack Obama an honorary degree because Obama supports abortion rights.

-He also has criticized how governments have handled the pandemic, referring to the virus in a homily last December as the “Wuhan virus,” a derogatory term coined by former President Donald Trump to describe the coronavirus and warning people that governments were manipulating them.
+Burke also has criticized how governments have handled the pandemic, referring to the virus in a homily last December as the “Wuhan virus,” a derogatory term used by former President Donald Trump to describe the coronavirus and warning people that governments were manipulating them.
 In May 2020, he spoke out against mandatory vaccinations, saying some in society want to implant microchips in people.

 He said in March 2020 that the best weapon for battling “the evil of the coronavirus” is a relationship with Jesus Christ.

-Associated Press reporter Jim Salter in O'Fallon, Missouri, contributed to this report.
+Associated Press reporters Jim Salter in O'Fallon, Missouri, and Nicole Winfield in Rome contributed to this report.

 Follow Todd Richmond on Twitter at https://twitter.com/trichmond1